BU-NU-CLOUD-SP16/Radiology-in-the-cloud/README.md

 ## Start the VM

-Once configured, start the Virtual Box Machine.
-Once Ubuntu boots, you will see a standard lightdm login screen.
 Select the "Chris System" login and use <tt>chris321</tt> as the password.

 ## Mount the relevant dirs from the host